humiba/spending-app-client/README.md

 ### Technologies used

-ReactJS: The most frontend library framework created by Meta in 2013
+`ReactJS:` The most frontend library framework created by Meta in 2013

-React-Hook-Form: This lib make form handling more easier
+`React-Hook-Form:` This lib make form handling more easier

+`Redux:` A Predictable State Container for JS Apps

+`Redux Toolkit:` The official, opinionated, batteries-included toolset for efficient Redux development

-Google Sheets: The spreadsheet used to store structured data
+`Google Sheets:` The spreadsheet used to store structured data

 ### Refs